LyxHuston/local-help.xplr/README.md

 # local-help.xplr
 An [xplr](https://github.com/sayanarijit/xplr) plugin that adds a local help screen under `ctrl-h`.

-See [xplr documentation](https://xplr.dev/en/) for instructions on how to use xplr plugins.

-The plugin takes 2 parameters:

-- `key` (default `ctrl-h`): Determines the key to open local help with.

-- `input_buffer_height` (default 3): Determines the space around the input buffer.
-If you haven't messed with layout, don't touch this

 # Why:

 The help tile in `xplr` is small, doesn't show everything, and is a bit lacking.
 The global help shows everything, including what is irrelevant to your current situation, and can be hard to navigate.